rohan-v8rma/data-structures-and-algorithms/README.md

 In restricted OUTPUT DE-Queue, dequeueing from end is NOT permitted, however enqueueing from front is permitted.

+## Drawbacks of Queue implemented using Arrays

+- Space is not used efficiently.
+- The queue may not be full but the rear pointer may reach the end, requiring us to shift elements for enqueueing to take place.

 ## Circular Queue

+A circular queue is the extended version of a regular queue where the last element is connected to the first element.
+Thus forming a circle-like structure.
+The circular queue solves the major limitations of the normal queue, listed [above](#drawbacks-of-queue-implemented-using-arrays).

 # Time Complexity